tedunderwood/reviews/metadata/readme.md

 titlemeta.csv
 -------------

 A short list of the periodicals or periodical indexes gathered in this project.
+Note the column 'index,' which has 'Y' only for periodical indexes.

 volmeta.csv
 -----------